barionleg/cesium.wiki.gs/Roadmap.md

 We're always looking to:
 * Write demos that showcase Cesium, especially demos that combine Cesium with other web APIs
-* Support more content by writing converters from other formats to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library
+* Support more content by writing converters from other formats (GML, GeoJSON, ...) to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library
 * Write tutorials and improve reference documentation and examples
 * Improve visual quality and performance - [details](Visual-Quality-and-Performance-Details)
 * Improve platform support by fixing issues on various browsers, devices, or video cards